VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

 \subsection{False positives from non-vergence activity}

-We evaluated the false positive rate of our system under four real-world conditions using a single participant: static, walking, chewing, and talking.
-In this context, a false positive is defined as an event incorrectly classified as a vergence gesture which can be due to shift in electrode positioning, or EMG activity that overlaps with the EOG signal frequency.
-We collected five recordings per condition.
-Static recordings lasted 5 minutes in total, during which the user fixated on a single object.
-Walking, chewing, and talking recordings each lasted 90 seconds.
-No vergence movements were performed during any of these sessions.
+\modify{We further conducted an online false-positive evaluation during non-vergence sessions where participants wore the prototype while performing daily activities.
+The artifact-removal pipeline ran in real-time on the prototype during the evaluation.
+Six participants completed three tasks: eating while using a phone or watching a movie (10.52 $\pm$ 0.41 minutes), walking while conversing (11.12 $\pm$ 0.45 minutes), and reading a document on a computer screen (10.83 $\pm$ 0.53 minutes).
+To broaden evaluation environments, eating and reading were conducted in separate indoor rooms, while walking was conducted outdoors.}

-Using our frozen classifier trained on data described in Sec.\ref{sec:noise} we obtain a false positive rate across conditions rangeing from 0.43\% to 5.49\% (Fig.~\ref{fig:curve_and_subgroup}d).
-To reduce the false positive rate, we use a preamble gesture, raising the brow, as a means of activating and deactivating the system.
-The motion is distinct from other movements, and results in an EOG amplitude that is significantly higher than vergence (Fig.~\ref{fig:segments}), and it is easy and quick to perform.
-After the preamble, the false positive rate reduces to 0\% for all conditions.
-These results show that by using a brow-raise as a preamble gesture, {\sysname} can significantly reduce the false positive rate.
+\modify{In this evaluation, a false positive is defined as a non-vergence sliding window falsely accepted by the system.
+As shown in Fig.~\ref{fig:curve}, using the frozen classifier trained on the data described in Sec.~\ref{sec:motion_eval}, we obtained a false positive rate of 2.43 $\pm$ 0.73\% during eating.
+Walking while conversing and reading on a computer produced lower false positive rates of 1.45 $\pm$ 1.05\% and 0.50 $\pm$ 0.32\%, respectively.} To further reduce the false positive rates, we introduced a brow-raise preamble gesture to explicitly activate and deactivate the system.
+The motion is distinct from other movements, and results in an EOG amplitude that is significantly higher than vergence (Fig.~\ref{fig:segments}), and it is easy and quick to perform. \modify{After incorporating this preamble, the false positive rate dropped to nearly zero across all three activities: 0.005\% $\pm$ 0.005\% for eating, 0\% for walking, and 0.015\% $\pm$ 0.015\% for reading.}